NinoPierantonio/Panigada_etal_JCRM_InteractiveMap/README.md

   Temporal progression of positions.

 - **Sperm Whale Track**
-  The complete ARGOS satellite-derived track of the tagged individual.
+  The regularised interpolated satellite-derived track of the tagged individual.

 These layers together provide a comprehensive visual context linking the whale’s movements to environmental, anthropogenic, and conservation-relevant spatial data in Greek waters.